magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-install.md

 ## Register a theme

-After you create or install a theme, open the Magento Admin or reload any Magento Admin page.
+After you create or install a theme, open the Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} or reload any Magento Admin page.
 This way the theme gets registered and added to the database.

 To make sure the theme is registered, in the Magento Admin navigate to **Content** > **Design** > **Themes**.
 If a theme is registered, it is displayed in the list of available themes.